mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 **When You Use console.log():**

-When you call a method like console.log("Hello World"), the function call is placed on the Call Stack.
+When you use console.log(),The function call console.log() enters the Call Stack.
 The console.log() method itself is a synchronous operation.
 It immediately prints the message to the console without waiting for any asynchronous tasks.

 **Behind the Scenes:**